ronnyml/snowplow-wiki/technical-documentation/3-enrich/EmrEtlRunner.md

 3. Write the output of that Enrichment to the Out-bucket in S3.
 (As specified in the [config file][config-file]).
 4. When the job has completed, EmrEtlRunner moves the processed collector log files from the in-bucket to the archive bucket.
 (This, again, is specified in the [config file][config-file].)

-By setting up a cron job to run EmrEtlRunner regularly, Snowplow users can ensure that the event data regularly flows through the Snowplow data pipeline from the collector to storage.
+By setting up a [scheduling job](3-Scheduling-EmrEtlRunner) to run EmrEtlRunner regularly, Snowplow users can ensure that the event data regularly flows through the Snowplow data pipeline from the collector to storage.

 Note: many references are made to the 'Hadoop ETL' and 'Hive ETL' in the documentation and the [config file][config-file].
 'Hadoop ETL' refers to the current Scalding-based Enrichment Process.
 'Hive ETL' refers to the legacy Hive-based ETL process.
 EmrEtlRunner can be setup to instrument either.
 However, we recommend **all** Snowplow users use the Scalding based 'Hadoop ETL', as it is much more robust, as well as being cheaper to run.